The Sacraments are the lifeblood of our faith. Through signs that would nourish us in physical life, the Sacraments also nourish us spiritually.

 The Eucharist, the Body and Blood of Christ, is what nourishes us in our daily lives.

-Second graders are prepared for the sacrament of Holy Communion through the parish Faith Formation program.
-To learn more about our Faith Formation classes, contact the Faith Formation Office at (630) 627-1551 or by e-mail at firstname.lastname@example.org.
-Click on Faith Formation for an overview of the program.
+Second graders are prepared for the sacrament of Holy Communion through the parish Religious Education program.
+To learn more about our Religious Education classes contact the Religious Education Ministry Office at (630) 627-1551 or by e-mail at firstname.lastname@example.org.
+Click on Religious Education Ministry Program for an overview of the program.

 For adults who are already baptized, but who have not received their First Communion, contact the parish office at 630-627-4526 or e-mail email@example.com.